Click filter to remove

 Extent: 1 notebook (66 pages)

 Description: The San Felipe materials in the ACLS collection consists of one item in the "San Felipe" section of the finding aid.
-This item is a notebook recorded by Franz Boas with Vocabularies, paradigms, and texts.
+This item (Ke1.8) is a notebook recorded by Franz Boas with word lists, paradigms, and texts.

 Collection: ACLS Collection (American Council of Learned Societies Committee on Native American Languages, American Philosophical Society) (Mss.497.3.B63c)